-Exploitation of this vulnerability could allow a remote unauthenticated attacker to execute programs on an end-user’s system.
+The exploitation of this vulnerability could allow a remote unauthenticated attacker to execute programs on an end user's system.
 Cisco has released software updates to remediate this vulnerability in the affected product versions, and the link is provided at the end of this threat report.

 This vulnerability is caused by improper input validation supplied to application URLs in Cisco Webex Meetings Desktop App versions 39.5.12 and prior.
 When software does not validate input properly, the control flow and data flow of the program can be affected.

 If an attacker successfully gains initial access to a vulnerable system, they could use this weakness to manipulate the input the application receives.
 Improper Input Validation is a common weakness referred to as CWE-20.